dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 #### Bug Fixes

-- WordPress 6.4: fixed a bug which would break sites using the Classic Template block for the Single Product template. ([11455](https://github.com/dieselfox1/fincommerce-blocks/pull/11455))
+- finpress 6.4: fixed a bug which would break sites using the Classic Template block for the Single Product template. ([11455](https://github.com/dieselfox1/fincommerce-blocks/pull/11455))
 - Fix an error that might appear when pre_get_block_template filter was called with wrong params. ([11690](https://github.com/dieselfox1/fincommerce-blocks/pull/11690))

 = 11.5.0 - 2023-11-06 =